pika/pika/docs/examples/blocking_consumer_generator.rst

 .. _example_blocking_basic_get:

-The :py:meth:`BlockingChannel.consume` is a generator that will return a tuple of method, properties and body.
+The :py:meth:`BlockingChannel.consume <pika.adapters.blocking_connection.BlockingChannel.consume>` method is a generator that will return a tuple of method, properties and body.

 When you escape out of the loop, be sure to call consumer.cancel() to return any unprocessed messages.